 Contributions are welcome from all qualified sources, including student authors.
 YJBM is dedicated to serving the interests of both authors and readers.
 No submission, publication, or page fees are levied.
-Manuscripts should be sent by e-mail attachment to firstname.lastname@example.org as Microsoft Word documents.
-Figures, illustrations, and images should be sent by e-mail separately in high-resolution TIFF or JPEG format.
+Manuscripts should be sent through Scholastica (see below), uploaded as Microsoft Word documents and figures, illustrations, and images in separate, high-resolution TIFF or JPEG format.
+Please contact the journal by e-mail at firstname.lastname@example.org for questions not answered by the guidelines.
 For more detailed submission guidelines, please refer to the separate manuscript submission guidelines.
-Please contact the journal for questions not answered by the guidelines.

 YJBM publishes the following types of articles: